MESH2IR: Neural Acoustic Impulse Response Generator for Complex 3D Scenes: APPLICATIONS

 \section{APPLICATIONS}

 We demonstrate the benefit of our MESH2IR for several downstream speech applications - neural sound rendering, speech dereverberation and reverberant speech separation.
-Reverberant speech can be generated from a dry sound source and an IR via a convlution:
+For a fair comparison between different methods, we generate 11K IRs from 600 scene meshes not used during training our MESH2IR using GA~\cite{pygsound}, GWA~\cite{GWA}, MESH2IR-D-EDR, and MESH2IR.
+We generate reverberant speech using the 11K IRs, and train speech dereverberation and speech separation methods.
+Reverberant speech can be generated from a dry sound source and an IR via a convolution:

 where $x(t)$ is the reverberant speech signal, $r(t)$ is the IR, $s(t)$ is the dry speech signal.